10 Snake Species Native To Zimbabwe

 Source: public domain

 A member of the vast, 33-strong Psammophis family, which is abundant in central and northern Zimbabwe, through to Kenya.
 Like the rest, this is a fast-moving snake which is strongly reliant on eyesight rather than smell.
-Olive grass snakes live in moist grasslands, and when not zipping around investigating their surroundings, they rest in termite mounds, small mammal holes, and fallen logs.
+Olive grass snakes (Psammophis mossambicus) recent a decent size of up to 1.8 metres, and live in moist grasslands.
+When not zipping around investigating their surroundings, they rest in termite mounds, small mammal holes, and fallen logs.

 According to this 2006 study, olive grass snakes are far more common in areas without large African herbivores, including cattle.
 Their absence allows rodents to increase, giving olive grass snakes a mealtime bonanza.
 One of their favourite food sources is Mearns’s pouched mouse, which also likes soft moist grasslands.